 Site Needs Average Size e Schools Projected Equivalent Site

+.
 Unhoused Sites Acres

 Acres Students Students Needed Needed

-Elementary 10 600 858 1.43 14.30
+Elementary 10 600 320 0.53 5.33

-4400

-TOTAL 14.30
+TOTAL 5.33

-For purposes of calculating the Level 2 fee, the District will need 14.3 acres of land.
-The site costs are based on acquisition at \$254,686 per acre for sites useable for school purposes based on Department of Education standards.
-The total cost for needed land is projected to be \$3,642,003.
-The total amount included for 50% of the total site acquisition costs is \$1,821,002.
+For purposes of calculating the Level 2 fee, the District will need 5.33 acres of land.
+The site costs are based on acquisition at \$1,249,553 per acre for sites useable for school purposes based on Department of Education standards.
+This is the value of the land the District is planning to acquire.
+The total cost for needed land is projected to be \$6,660,117.
+The total amount included for 50% of the total site acquisition costs is \$3,330,059.